 LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

-For generations, for example, the people of the small village of Buliya Khedi would head for a nearby field or riverbank in search of a little privacy every time they needed to defecate.
+In the people of the small village of Buliya Khedi, India the people would head for a nearby field or riverbank in search of a little privacy every time they needed to defecate.
 Even at night, in poor weather, or under the gaze of passers-by, there was no alternative.

 "It is troublesome to go out of the house with so many mosquitoes biting us," said Manjubai Patel, whose family makes up one of the 70 households in the village, located in the state of Madhya Pradesh.